coh516/DMTPOET/README.md

 Essentially this is a tool to build an application layer with modular route patches.

-With the focus on performance and scalability rather than OO paradigms, this tool is not for the faint of heart.
+**WARNING**  With the focus on performance and scalability rather than OO paradigms, this tool is not for the faint of heart.

 Testing
 ===